telus/tds-core/README.md

 1. Make a change or addition to `./designs/core-icons.glyphs`
 2. Export an OTF file to `./core/fonts/core-icons.otf`
+3. Execute `npm install` in the `./icons` module
-3. Execute `npm run build:icons` in the `telus-thorium-core` module
+4. Execute `npm run build:icons` in the `./icons` module

-This process creates EOT, TTF, and WOFF files from `./core/fonts/core-icons.otf` and saves them in the same directory.
+This process creates EOT, TTF, WOFF and WOFF2 files from `./core/fonts/core-icons.otf` and saves them in the same directory.
 These should be committed to Git (including the source OTF) and sent to master via pull request.

-The next time you run `npm build`, the re-generated icons will be picked up by the documentation site.

 ## Deploying a release